 THE OLD BRIDGE

-The work involved dismantling an existing mill bridge which was almost certainly an old structure.
-It could even have been same bridge shown on Saxtons 1575 map of Devon.
-For centuries the main route into the village had been from the highway to the north of the village, so there would have been little need to upgrade the mill bridge.
+The work involved dismantling the existing mill bridge which was almost certainly an old structure.
+It could even have been same bridge shown on Saxton’s 1575 map of Devon.
+For centuries, the main route into the village had been from the highway to the north of the village, so there would have been no previous need to upgrade the mill bridge.

 There is no known image of the bridge.
-It was probably the subject of an 1848 oil painting An Old Bridge at Lapford (G B Willcock) displayed at the British Institution but fate of the painting is not known.
-However, some descriptive accounts of the bridge do exist.
+It was probably the subject of the oil painting An Old Bridge at Lapford (by G B Willcock) displayed at the British Institution in 1848, but the fate of the painting is not known.
+Some descriptive accounts of the bridge do exist.
 It is clear that the bridge had a reputation for being dangerous and was used with trepidation.
-Its parapets were “less than a yard high” and also narrow—a design typical of bridges intended for horses with panniers.
-A newspaper report in 1850 was damning in its criticism of the bridges safety.
+It was narrow with parapets “less than a yard high”—a design typical of bridges intended to carry a single horse with panniers.
+A newspaper report in 1850 was damning in its criticism of the bridge’s safety.